komali2/blog/content/posts/why-taiwan/index.md

 on my financial breakdown.
 Of course, that was back in 2014, and I was living as a grungy 22 year old guy in a 3 bedroom with a bunch of roommates, but it was a pretty nice place and I had a great life.
 I was working 12 hours a week making something like $2,000 USD a month teaching English, and just $200 USD of that went to rent.
-Tammy and I are in the range of $1,7000 USD per month for a 2 bedroom, 2 bathroom luxury apartment located close to an MRT station, and that's *before* we negotiate rent down.
+Tammy and I are in the range of $1,700 USD per month for a 2 bedroom, 2 bathroom luxury apartment located close to an MRT station, and that's *before* we negotiate rent down.

 A regular lunch is between $1 and $3 USD.
 Boba tea is usually around $1 to $2 USD.
 A ride on the train is usually around $1 USD.
 Meanwhile, the mean engineering salary for Taiwanese citizens is $42,000 USD per year.
 Sure it doesn't sound like much, but if your rent is $500 (easily doable) and your lunch is $3...

-Also worth considering, for us Americans - you will pay about 10% of your healthcare costs, for equivalent quality healthcare.
+Also worth considering, for us Americans - you will pay about 10% of your healthcare costs, for better quality healthcare.
 Even less when you live here for 6 months and get on the nationalized health insurance, or, get a job for a Taiwanese company.
 It's a single payer state health insurance scheme that everyone pays into.
 Every doctor I've ever interacted with had some part of their education in the USA, and